MultiWikiQA: A Reading Comprehension Benchmark in 300+ Languages

 The evaluation itself was conducted using the EuroEval framework \cite{nielsen-2023-scandeval,saattrup-nielsen-etal-2025-encoder}.
 See the list of evaluated models in Table~\ref{tab:evaluated-models}.
 The decoder models were evaluated 2-shot, which was preferred over zero-shot evaluation to enable proper evaluation of base decoder models.
 The few-shot examples come from the training split.
 The encoder models were trained on the training split, with early stopping based on the validation split, and the final performance reported on the test split.

 The results are visualised in Figure~\ref{fig:evaluation-results}, and the full results can be found in the appendix.
-From the results, we see that there is a discrepancy in performance across languages, which is consistent across the three different model types.
-We also see that the task is not saturated for any of the languages, and with it being especially challenging for many of them.
+From the results, we see that there is a large discrepancy in performance across languages, which is consistent across the three different model types.